julio-navarro-lara/pre-morwilog-c-/README.md

 ## Dependencies

-This software require the NoSQL database WhiteDB.
+This software requires the NoSQL database WhiteDB.
 You can find it [here](http://whitedb.org/).

 ## References